"Man is the only animal that blushes. Or needs to."

 The night was long.
 Perhaps it lasted for days.
 From somewhere out there came the howling of wolves.
 Faintly, he howled back.
 If the day came when he was strong enough to walk, they would follow the sound and join whoever was there.
 If that day never came, then it wouldn't matter.

-For now, though, they were together, with each other and with the sky and the snow and the forest.
-And home.
+For now, though, they were together, with each other and with the sky and the snow and the forest, and no one else.